Workers’ Compensation Insurance in Maryland

 How does workers' compensation work in Maryland?

-In Maryland, an employee who suffers an on-the-job injury or occupational disease can receive workers' compensation benefits that cover medical bills and also part of the wages lost during recovery.
+In Maryland, an employee who suffers an on-the-job injury can receive financial compensation for medical bills and also part of the wages lost during recovery.

-The harm must have been caused by "accidental personal injury arising out of and in the course of employment," according to the Maryland Workers' Compensation Commission.
+The harm must have been caused by "accidental personal injury arising out of and in the course of employment," according to the Maryland Workers' Compensation Commission (WCC).
 Occupational diseases and job-related fatalities may also be covered.

-Maryland employers that fail to maintain the required workers’ comp insurance coverage can be fined up to $10,000.
+Maryland employers that fail to maintain the required workers’ compensation coverage can be fined up to $10,000.
 If the company is a corporation, the officers would bear personal liability for this cost.

 If an employer deducts any part of the workers’ compensation costs from employees’ wages, the employer can be found guilty of a misdemeanor.